Jill Halfpenny: 2018–2023: Theatre and television

+2024–present: Acting work and memoir

 Halfpenny's role in the 2024 adaptation of Shelagh Delaney's A Taste of Honey, which debuted at the Royal Exchange, Manchester on 15 March, was met with praise; writing for The Daily Telegraph, critic Mark Brown believed her portrayal of working-class single mother Helen to be "suitably monstrous, but with an intelligent, underlying and brittle fragility".
 Her next project was Channel 5's The Cuckoo, in which she played the mysterious Sian, a lodger hiding a dark secret from the family she's living with.
-Emily Watkins of The i Paper described the miniseries as "well-paced [and] acted", noting that Halfpenny's "flinty gaze" lent her character "a chilling intensity".
+Emily Watkins of The i Paper called the miniseries—which premiered in April 2024—"well-paced [and] acted", noting that Halfpenny's "flinty gaze" lent her character "a chilling intensity".

+It was announced in February 2024 that Halfpenny's memoir, A Life Reimagined, would be published by Pan Macmillan.
+Touching upon the deaths of her father and her ex-partner, it was released in June that same year and reached the Sunday Times bestseller list.

+In Girl Taken (2026), Halfpenny played the alcohol-dependent mother of a missing teenager, with The Guardian commenting that she "[brings] her all" to the role.
+The six-part thriller series debuted on Paramount+ in January that year.
+She then starred as DS Sam Bradley on the second season of ITV's After the Flood, also premiering in January 2026.

 Other work

 Halfpenny has narrated commercials for Argos, Children in Need, Ford Fiesta, The Sunday Times, Aunt Bessie's, Cocoa Pops, the Royal Air Force, First Choice, and Caledonian Travel.

-It was announced in February 2024 that Halfpenny's memoir, A Life Reimagined, would be published by Pan Macmillan.
-Due for release in June 2024, it touches on the deaths of her father and her ex-partner.